maciej-bendkowski/boltzmann-brain/README.md

 ### Frequency tuning
-*Boltzmann Brain* supports a target frequency calibration using convex optimisation techniques included in the suplementary *Paganini* script (see the *paganini* subdirectory).
+*Boltzmann Brain* supports a target frequency calibration using convex optimisation techniques included in the supplementary *Paganini* script (see the *paganini* subdirectory).
 Consider the following example of a specification defining Motzkin trees with some arbitrary size notion: